 Cooking fish in Acqua Pazza, or “crazy water” is a great way to ensure you end up with a moist, tasty dish.
-This recipe was created after our recent trip to Italy, where the little tomatoes, or pomodorini are used in the sauce to cook the fish.
-We used halibut in this recipe, but you could use any meaty whitefish fillets.
+This recipe was created after a trip to Italy many years ago, where the little tomatoes, or pomodorini are used in the sauce to cook the fish.
+We used cod in this recipe, but you could use any meaty whitefish fillets.
+My husband often prepares this dish using whole, small branzino or orata, while I like to use whitefish fillets so I do not have to worry about cleaning the fish afterwards.
+This is my basic recipe I use, but you could add some juicy Kalamata olives, or some finely minced red chili pepper if you like things spicy.

 Ingredients For Acqua Pazza